 Explore Loch Ness’ most prominent hill for some amazing views of the Loch and the Great Glen

-Meall Fuar-mhonaidh is Gaelic for “Hill of the cold slopes” and for the hillwalkers among you it’s classed as a Graham.
+Meall Fuar-mhonaidh is Gaelic for “Hill of the cold slopes” and for the hillwalkers, among you, it’s classed as a Graham.
 It is usually climbed from the small car park at Bunloit near Drumnadrochit, where a well-marked path leads you to the summit.
-If you are coming from Inverness, follow the A82 to Drumnadrochit and look for the signpost to Bunloit on the right hand side once you have passed through the village – the road to Bunloit is an adventure in itself, you will see what I mean when you drive up!
-At the end of the road, just park in the designated car park just before you get to the pottery and look for the sign "Hill footpath".
+If you are coming from Inverness, follow the A82 to Drumnadrochit and look for the signpost to Bunloit on the right-hand side once you have passed through the village – the road to Bunloit is an adventure in itself, you will see what I mean when you drive up!
+At the end of the road, just park in the designated car park just before you get to Loch Ness Clay Works Pottery and Cafe and look for the sign “Hill footpath”.

 Allow between 3 – 5 hours for the whole walk (9 km), depending on your fitness level and how often you are planning to stop and take photos!